-The trade deficit narrowed more than expected to $6.6 billion in April, contracting for a sixth month.
-The gap declined from $9.1 billion a year earlier, the statistics office in Ankara said on its website today.
+The gap narrowed more than expected to $6.6 billion in April, contracting for a sixth month.
+It declined from $9.1 billion a year earlier, the statistics office in Ankara said on its website today.
 The median estimate of eight economists surveyed by Bloomberg was $7.1 billion.
-Turkey’s current-account deficit, the world’s second-biggest last year after the U.S. at $77 billion, ballooned last year.
-The shortfall will probably shrink to 8.8 percent of gross domestic product this year from 10 percent in 2011, according to the International Monetary Fund.

 “Once again a good print surprising positively with strong exports performance,” Tevfik Aksoy, chief economist for Europe, the Middle East and Africa at Morgan Stanley & Co. in London, said in an e-mailed note.
 “This will translate into a better than expected current-account deficit print as well.”

-The central bank refrained from lending at its lowest funding rate for the first time this week, offering to lend 4 billion liras today at its one-week repurchase agreements daily auction.
-The Ankara-based bank varies the policy rate daily between 5.75 percent and 11.5 percent within the so-called interest rate corridor which was introduced in October to defend the currency and curtail inflation.
+The central bank lent 4 billion liras ($2.1 billion) today at 10.85 percent in its one-week repurchase agreements daily auction.
+It varies the policy rate daily between 5.75 percent and 11.5 percent within the so-called interest rate corridor which was introduced in October to defend the currency and curtail inflation.

 Turkey’s inflation at 11.1 percent is at the highest level in 3 1/2 years and Governor Erdem Basci has forecast a fall to 6.5 percent by the end of this year.

-The yield on two-year debt fell six basis points, or 0.06 percentage point, to 9.40 percent, paring the rise this month to 8 basis points.
+The yield on two-year debt fell one basis point, or 0.01 percentage point, to 9.45 percent.

 To contact the reporter on this story: Selcuk Gokoluk in Istanbul at firstname.lastname@example.org